 First, the methods behind the WHO Priority Pathogens List (PPL, released on 25 Feb 2017) have now been published by Tacconelli et al. in Lancet Infectious Diseases along with an editorial by Tillottson.
 As further context while you review these excellent papers, you might also find it helpful to have to hand this slide deck comparing the WHO PPL, the 2013 CDC threat list, and the 2008-9 ESKAPE pathogen list.
+(11 Feb 2020 addendum: I have updated that deck to also show the CDC 2019 threat list.
+Get the new deck here, go here for a newsletter about CDC’s update, and go here for a discussion of the problem of setting antibiotic R&D priorities.)

 You should read the papers yourself, but the quick summary is that the authors used multicriteria decision analysis across 10 axes (mortality, health-care burden, community burden, prevalence of resistance, 10-year trend of resistance, transmissibility, preventability in the community setting, preventability in the health-care setting, treatability, and pipeline) to prioritize the pathogens.
 Very importantly, they obtained input from 70 experts spanning all 6 WHO regions, thus ensuring a broad view on global needs.